Are You Using Large Language Model (LLM) Effectively? A Comprehensive Guide to AI Fluency

 Whether you're just starting or already building agentic solutions, interacting with LLMs is a skill that unlocks creativity, innovation, and career growth.
 Use this framework to assess, learn, and lead in the AI-powered future.

 Here is an interesting prompt engineering exercise for you.
-Can you convert the above set of questions into a consultative session with your favorite LLM using flipped interaction technique?
+Can you convert the above set of questions into a consultative session with your favorite LLM using the flipped interaction technique?

 Comments